 What is Marijuana?

-Cannabis, also known as marijuana or street names such as weed or pot, is one of the most commonly used substances across the globe.
+Cannabis, also known as marijuana or street names such as weed or pot, is one of the most commonly used substances worldwide.
 Most people smoke dried marijuana leaves.
 But marijuana wax and oil are frequently added to various foods, such as cookies and brownies, and consumed orally.

 Marijuana use can cause relaxation, drowsiness, impaired memory, slowed reflexes and impaired motor skills, bloodshot eyes, increased appetite, dry mouth, and paranoia.
 Tough rare, marijuana addiction is possible and it can cause some irreversible brain dramage.

 Our Marijuana Addiction Treatment Center

 If you have a concern that you or a loved one has a problem with drugs or alcohol, Lighthouse Recovery Institute may be able to help.
 In our addiction treatment center, patients meet with therapists weekly and have group therapy, ranging from 1 to 5 days.
 Patients learn coping skills, relapse prevention strategies, and best practice methods for managing underlying conditions such as depression and anxiety.
 Individuals can learn useful techniques for life, such as mindfulness, to promote long-term success in recovery.

 Inpatient marijuana addiction treatment consists of structured groups and sessions and residence in a supervised facility.
 This program allows patients to access the support necessary to build a solid foundation at the beginning of their recovery.
 Learn more.

 Those looking for continued care can enroll in our Intensive outpatient programs or IOP.
 This type of program is ideal for those who want to continue treatment with the flexibility to return to work, school, sober living, and their families.
 Learn more.